We speak of a light-sensitive membrane located at the back of the eye.

 - Anterior retinal detachment.

-- Eye conditions, such as uveitis, degenerative myopia, lattice degeneration, and retinoschisis.
+- Eye conditions include uveitis, degenerative myopia, lattice degeneration, and retinoschisis.

 - Trauma, for example, a blow to the eye.

-- Diabetes, especially if diabetes is poorly controlled
+- Diabetes, mainly if diabetes is poorly controlled.

-Anyone with these risk factors should be aware of the possibility of a detached retina.
+Anyone with these risk factors should be aware of a detached retina.